Developer courts Chinese firms for huge new Manchester business district

 China's Beijing Construction Engineering Group says the project is the biggest in Britain since the 2012 Olympics and believes it could help move the centre of economic gravity away from London.

-Last October, BCEG announced it would become a 20 percent partner alongside construction group Carillion (CLLN.L) and the Greater Manchester Pension Fund to develop an 800 million pound, 5 million sq feet business district at Manchester airport, Britain's third busiest.
+Last October, BCEG announced it would become a 20 percent partner alongside construction group Carillion and the Greater Manchester Pension Fund to develop an 800 million pound ($1.34 billion), 5 million sq feet business district at Manchester airport, Britain's third busiest.

 Its choice of Manchester marks a departure from the path taken so far by most Chinese property developers, such as Advanced Business Park, that have so far headed first to the capital, where demand for space has stayed strong through the downturn compared to the rest of the country.